carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 !!! note
     See how the last two lines of the `_on_click()` function are not `await`-ed?
 The reason is that those functions are just changing the state of the game, without triggering animations, or dialogs.

     To learn if a function must be awaited, the best option is to check in the [API reference](/the-engine-handbook/scripting-reference) section.
-As a rule of thumb, if the function "is not making something happen on the screen as it was in a movie" (animating, moving stuff around, printing text... everthing that needs time to be seen), then it probably doesn't need to be awaited.
+As a rule of thumb, if the function "is not making something happen on the screen as it was in a movie" (animating, moving stuff around, printing text... everything that needs time to be seen), then it probably doesn't need to be awaited.

 ## Script your first dialogue

-The last very common case we want to cover with this introductory guide, is the interaction with another character.
+The last very common case we want to cover with this introductory guide is the interaction with another character.

 If you followed this tutorial from the start, [you should have created two characters](#add-another-character).
 Popochiu adds our main character to the room for us when the game starts, so we don't need to do it manually.
-On the other hand, as we are the directors of our own game, it leaves on us to place non-player characters where they belong.
+On the other hand, as we are the directors of our own game, it leaves us to place non-player characters where they belong.

-We will then add Popsy (or whatever you called your secondary character) to our sole room, and script some interactions.
+We will then add Popsy (or whatever you named your secondary character) to our sole room, and script some interactions.

 To add the character to the room, click on the **Add character to room** button in the tab room of the Popochiu dock (_34_), then select Popsy from the dropdown list.